victorgare/bestiary-arena-cracker/README.md

 The UI will be available by default at `http://localhost:3000`.

+## Monitoring

+When the application host is started it now also launches Node Exporter and cAdvisor.
+Prometheus scrapes these exporters and Grafana provides a `Node Metrics` dashboard showing CPU, memory and disk usage for the running containers.

 ## Running tests

 Execute the unit tests for the solution with: